-• Pupils are responsible for keeping to the three rules of 'Be ready, be respectful, be safe.'
+- Pupils are responsible for keeping to the three rules of 'Be ready, be respectful, be safe.' - Pupils are responsible for championing our 6 school values.

 Parents/Carers

 Parents/Carers are expected to:

 - Support their child in adhering to the pupil code of conduct - Inform the school of any changes in circumstances that may affect their child's behaviour - Discuss any behavioural concerns with the class teacher promptly